bjoernQ/air602_rust/README.md

 # What's missing

-That's a lot - to make this acutally useful at least Rust friendly wrappers for all the libraries are needed.
+That's a lot - to make this actually useful at least Rust friendly wrappers for all the libraries are needed.
 Probably a bit more work since the FreeRTOS stuff is based a lot on macros and will require a C shim.
 There is a crate for that which apparently needs a more recent version of FreeRTOS than what is contained in the SDK.

 Also the build process needs some improvements.